-I got the inspiration to curate this wonderful collection of vintage mushroom charts and mushroom drawings from a recent trip to London.
+I was inspired to curate this wonderful collection of vintage mushroom charts and mushroom drawings from a recent trip to London.

 Vintage Natural History Mushroom Charts & Drawings

-Did you know that the entire organism is actually known as the fungi and the mushroom is the fruit of the fungi?
-Therefore all mushrooms are fungi but not all fungi produce mushrooms.
+Did you know that the entire organism is actually known as fungi, and the mushroom is the fruit of fungi?
+Therefore, all mushrooms are fungi, but not all fungi produce mushrooms.

-Whatever you call them, mushrooms, fungi or toadstools, these vintage illustrations are wonderful.
-They would look great framed in any kitchen, especially in those homes with a more country cottage or farmhouse vibe.
+Whatever you call them mushrooms, fungi, or toadstools, these vintage illustrations are lovely.
+They look great framed in any kitchen, especially in homes with a more country cottage or farmhouse vibe.

 The Mushroom Charts and Mushroom Art